john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 # Defines Milestones

-> Integration and deployment is always tough, taking half of entier product release life time
+> Integration and deployment are always tough, taking half of entire product release life time

 Schedule estimation of programming related projects are always difficult.
-Unforeseen situations or obstacles can always happen.
+Accidents can always happen.
 I cannot clearly remember how I did the schedule estimation in detail, here's my way.
 First, break down the tasks in very high-level point of view:
 1. Core technical research and minimum prototype implementation: One month.
 Prototype and design level code are always fast
 2. Character implementation loop of three monsters and two bosses: Two months.
-Lots of main implementation tasks
+Lots of major implementation tasks
 3. Game completeness implementation and integration + market test: Two months and more.
 Longest phase.
-The terrible "unforeseen" situations always happen when it comes to integration and deployment
+The terrible "accidents" always happen when it comes to integration and deployment

 Project was started on 2020/05/14, due date was set on 2020/10/24.